 Before we get started, those of you who follow me on social media may have noticed that we have had some pretty exciting announcements recently, and I’m really excited to say that I’ll be launching in July a brand new membership called The Money Circle.
 The membership is all about helping female entrepreneurs to get clarity and take action on their personal and business finance.
 It’s going to be amazing for people who have side hustles, and people who run their business full time.
 It’s going to be a community where you can take action, receive some amazing content from me, and will take you through different steps that you can do to get clear on your finances.

 Of course there will still always be opportunities to work with me on a one to one basis, but it’s really important to me that I can educate and empower as many women as possible to be financially resilient.
 And this is the way that I have chosen to do that.
-If you’re as excited as I am about this and want to jump into the Money Circle membership, I’ve created a waiting list which is where you can secure the opportunity to be a founding member at the crazy price of £10 a month.
-All you need to do to get on the waiting list is click this link where you’ll find all the information, then click ‘Get on the waiting list.’
+If you’re as excited as I am about this and want to jump into the Money Circle membership, I’ve created a waiting list which is where you can secure the opportunity to be a founding member at the crazy price of £27 a month.

 Onto this week’s episode.
 There’s just no way that we could cover an entire series about investing without covering the important topic of property.
 For some of you who have read some of the previous episodes and who follow me on social media will know that I’m currently in a sales and marketing mastermind with Rob Moore who is a serial entrepreneur.
 I’ll be interviewing him next month, which I’m so excited about.
 Rob’s company Progressive Property is all about helping to educate people about how to invest in property.
 Through Rob’s mastermind I’ve met a couple, Amy Rowlinson and Dan Hulbert.
 The three of us were talking recently about the differences between investing in directly property versus other general investments, and I thought they would be great guests to interview to talk about some of the concepts about how to invest into direct property.
 So in this particular episode, I wanted to cover some of the pros and cons, some of the risks and traps, and some of the different ways of investing into direct property.